-Largest LGBT (lesbian, gay, bisexual, and transgendered) lobbying organization in the U.S.
+- Largest and most influential LGBTQ lobbying organization in the U.S.

-Closely aligned with Hillary Clinton
+- Closely aligned with the Democratic Party

-Originally known as the Human Rights Campaign Fund, HRC in its earliest days focused on contributing money to LGBTQ-friendly politicians.
+Originally known (until 1995) as the Human Rights Campaign Fund, HRC in its earliest days focused chiefly on contributing money to LGBTQ-friendly politicians.
 In 1982, for instance, the organization donated $140,000 to 118 congressional candidates.
 HRC’s first presidential endorsement came in 1992, when it backed Bill Clinton’s successful run for the White House.